mdn/content/files/en-us/web/accessibility/aria/attributes/aria-owns/index.md

 There are circumstances where the layout that appears on screen may differ from the underlying DOM structure, due to the ability of JavaScript to alter content and CSS to alter layout.
 When this is the case, the `aria-owns` attribute can be used to recreate a meaningful relationship for assistive technology that consumes the DOM.

-When elements visually seem to be related but are not associated in the DOM, the `aria-owns` attribute enables creating the relationship that appears on screen in the accessibility layer for use by ATs.
-The **only** reason to include `aria-owns` is to expose a parent/child contextual relationship to AT when that relationship doesn't exist in the DOM.
+When elements visually seem to be related but are not associated in the DOM, the `aria-owns` attribute enables creating the relationship that appears on screen in the accessibility layer for use by assistive technology.
+The **only** reason to include `aria-owns` is to expose a parent/child contextual relationship to assistive technology when the DOM's construction can't provide that relationship.

 An 'owning element' is any DOM ancestor of an element.
 If an element visually, functionally, or contextually appears to 'own', (be an ancestor of) an element, but doesn't actually 'own' the element in the DOM, include the `aria-owns` to create that relationship.
 Add the attribute to the owning element with reference to the non-child owned element (or elements) to tell assistive technology that an element should be treated as a child.